quadsurf/react-curriculum/README.md

 Completing a chapter's **exercises** will reinforce its concepts.
 Sometimes you'll be asked to explain a concept in your own words and then write it down.
 Other times you'll be asked to type out a code example into your text editor by hand and then run it.
 Working copies of the code examples from every chapter can be found in the [`examples/`](examples/) directory of this repository.

 Completing a chapter's **assignment** will cement its concepts.
-You'll be asked to apply the chapter's significant concepts by solving a coding challenge.
-It's possible that some chapters will cover more concepts than are required to successful complete the assignment.
-That doesn't mean some concepts are unimportant.
-Rather, it shows how its nearly impossible to come up with an interesting assignment for you to demonstrate everything you've learned.
+You'll be asked to apply some or all of what you've learned to solve a coding challenge.
+Remember, just because you don't use a concept to complete an assignment doesn't mean it's unimportant.
+Collectively, the assignments will help you practice the concepts you'll need to know for the final assignment.

 The **final assignment** is where you'll be evaluated.
-You'll be asked to apply all the significant concepts you learned from completing the previous assignments in order to build a real-world application.
+You'll be asked to apply all the significant concepts you've learned from previous assignments to build a real-world application.